cmmr/Marker-MAGu/README.md

 # Adding your own virus hallmark genes to Marker-MAGu

-A walkthrough
+A command line walkthrough for users wishing to add their own viruses to the `Marker-MAGu` DB.
+While `Marker-MAGu` itself is pretty simple, it can be a bit involved to make and format marker genes.
+But, hey, let's do it.

 ### Input

 Multi-fasta file with genome sequences of viruses

-In this walkthrough, we will use `my_viruses1.fna`
+In this walkthrough, we will use `my_viruses1.fna`, so we will set a variable with the stem of this file name:

+`MYSEQS="my_viruses1"`

 ### Package/tool versions used